yongincho/spider/DESIGN.md

 ### Amazon Web Service - EC2 and S3

-Amazon Elastic Compute Cloud (Amazon EC2) is one of the most widely used web services that providee resizable compute capacity in the cloud.
-Spider used AWS EC2 for its web server because it is very easy and quick to make and boot new server instances, secure by Amazon VPC, reliable due to its proven network, comparably inexpensive, and is widely used by many developers.
+Amazon Elastic Compute Cloud (Amazon EC2) is one of the most widely used web services that provides resizable compute capacity in the cloud.
+Spider uses AWS EC2 for its web server because it is very easy and quick to make and boot new server instances.
+It is also secure through Amazon VPC, reliable due to its proven network, comparably inexpensive, and is widely used by many developers.
 AWS EC2 also provides Amazon S3, which is a repository for internet data.
 S3 provides reliable and fast data storage infrastructure, which is used by Spider for facial image storage.
 It is easy to store and retrieve data from within Amazon EC2 or anywhere on the web, which is why it is utilized in Spider.

 [ References2 ], [ References3 ]